ElijahTyler/Carillon-404-Player/README.md

 - Write your own song : By passing the `--write` argument, you can write your own song to play!
 Use the 'cdefgabC.x' characters to write your song, and then set the BPM between 1 and 200.
   - 'cdefgabC' covers one full C major scale
-  - '.' is one note of rest
+  - '.' is one beat of rest
+  - ',' is a half beat of rest
   - 'x' cuts the song short without letting the last bell ring out

 Before playing, you are asked if you'd like to save your song into the song bank.
 You're also able to overwrite songs by using the same song name.
 The song string will then be parsed into playable notes.